-An organization chart or "org chart," as it's more commonly known, is a diagram that displays a reporting or relationship hierarchy.
+The definition of an organization chart or "org chart" is a diagram that displays a reporting or relationship hierarchy.
 The most frequent application of an org chart is to show the structure of a business, government, or other organization.

 Org charts have a variety of uses, and can be structured in many different ways.
 They might be used as a management tool, for planning purposes, or as a personnel directory, for example.
 Perhaps your organization doesn't operate in a "command and control" style, but instead relies on teams.

-Here are some ideas and examples to help you design the perfect organizational chart for your needs.
+Here are some ideas and examples to help you design the perfect organisational chart for your needs.

 Organizational charts are useful in a number of ways.
 Here are a few of the ways your company or group can benefit from an org chart.